Does HIPAA Apply to Your Cosmetic Medical Spa?

 The Intersection with Aesthetic-Specific Regulations

-If your practice is still developing its overall compliance posture, start with the hipaa compliance checklist for small practices to benchmark where you stand today.
-For practices concerned about ransomware targeting healthcare providers, review our resource on healthcare ransomware prevention — the aesthetics industry is not exempt from the ransomware targeting patterns documented in the HHS 2023 Healthcare Cybersecurity Report.
+For practices concerned about the growing threat landscape, review our resource on healthcare ransomware prevention — the aesthetics industry is not exempt from targeting patterns documented in recent threat reports.

 Bellator Cyber Guard works with cosmetic medical spas and aesthetic practices to identify compliance gaps, execute BAA audits, and implement technical safeguards — before OCR comes knocking.